 }

-The configuration file for Converter for Media needs to be added to the correct location to ensure proper operation.
+The configuration file for Converter for Media needs to be added to the correct location to ensure proper functionality.
 The specific location requirements are as follows:

 - 在

-You can refer to the screenshot information above; add it approximately after line 14.
+You can refer to the screenshot information above and add it after approximately line 14.

 Modify existing image processing rules